 - Always remember if any college is asking for any data point, even if it is optional, it means they are going to look at it during the decision-making process.
 If they are not going to consider the data point in the application, they would rather not ask for it at all.

-How to create my college list if I want to apply to a maximum of 8 universities?
+How to Shortlist Universities if I want to apply to a maximum of 8 universities?

 If your target is to apply to 8-10 universities for your MS program, put about 2 universities that may be aspirational for your profile, 3 universities that may be targeted, and about 3 that are safe bets for you.
 One of the most common mistakes I have seen students make is to have a lot of aspirational universities on their list.